 Observing that practitioners often miss key actions under stress, Drs.
 Harrison and Goldhaber-Fiebert along with Dr. Geoff Lighthall, Dr. Ruth Fanning, Dr. Howard, and Dr. Gaba developed several iterations of pocket cards for perioperative critical events, including some with rhythm strips, icons, and color design.
 In 2004, Dr. Larry Chu conceived of adapting crisis management cognitive aids to a more visually striking format for a new book he envisioned for today’s highly-visual millennial learners.
 This became The Manual of Clinical Anesthesiology, published in 2011.

-To create the current Emergency Manual, the Stanford Anesthesia Cognitive Aid Group was formed.
+To create the current Emergency Manual, the Stanford Anesthesia Cognitive Aid Program was formed.
 All team members have had integral roles.
 Dr. Larry Chu, who directs the Stanford AIM (Anesthesia Informatics Management) lab, provided the new graphics and layout, applying his design skills and an understanding of user interface to make the content more easily usable.
 Drs.
 Sara Goldhaber-Fiebert, Kyle Harrison, Steven Howard, and David Gaba worked jointly to provide the content, including exact phrasing, ordering, and emphasis, as well as iterative simulation testing to revise both content and design elements.